 We have 3 ideals, one for each part of the "resistance" against the mattress industry as it has "evolved" over the past decade or longer.

-Knowledgeable consumers should have access to a quality mattresses, sold by a service driven retail outlet, and made by a manufacturer that understands and produces true value, at every budget range and in every area of North America.
+- Knowledgeable consumers should have access to a quality mattress, sold by a service driven retail outlet, and made by a manufacturer that understands and produces true value, at every budget range and in every area of North America.